rradonic/wiki-tracer-ts/notes.md

 1. Run `tsc --watch` to compile the back end typescript into dist/

    - Run this as a vscode Task to get project wide error reporting in vscode

 2. Run `npm run bundle -- --watch` to compile and bundle the front end into dist/pages/

+3. Run `npm run tailwind` to run the Tailwind build process

-3. Run `node --watch dist/index.js` to run the Express server
+4. Run `node --watch dist/index.js` to run the Express server

 ### Issues encountered